sveinpg/build-your-own-react/README.md

-# Build your own react
+# Build your own React

 ## Table of contents